 Once you have booked your ceremony with them, each of you must give formal notice of marriage to the superintendent registrar of the district(s) where you live.
 Please contact us to book an appointment and we will also explain the documents you will need to provide.

 Some religious buildings have an authorised person who is responsible for registering marriages there.
 However, if the building where you are marrying does not have an authorised person or that person is not available, you will need to book a registrar to attend and register the marriage instead.
 If you require a registrar to register your marriage, please contact us as soon as possible to book their attendance.

 It costs £86 for the registrar to attend and register your marriage and certificates are £11 each.
-Additional certificates purchased after the date of your ceremony will cost more.
+Additional certificates can be purchased after the date of your ceremony.